 There are a number of benefits to using a portable oxygen concentrator over a tank, because of the ease of use.
 Not only are POCs smaller and easier to carry than even a portable oxygen tank, they also offer the peace of mind that comes with knowing you will not run out of oxygen.
 Since an oxygen tank can only hold a finite amount of oxygen, oxygen tank users need to know exactly how much oxygen is in their tank and how long it will last them.
 After that, the tank either needs to be refilled or replaced, which is one more thing for the patient to manage.
 Oxygen concentrators, on the other hand, pull from the surrounding air and purify it by removing nitrogen and other agents to provide concentrated medical-grade oxygen.
 As long as the portable oxygen concentrator has power, it can continue to provide an endless supply of oxygen to the user.
 Because portable oxygen concentrator users have less to manage and worry about, along with the ease of being able to grab their POC and go, the quality of life for people using a portable oxygen concentrator for their oxygen therapy is significantly improved.

 For patients who must use an oxygen tank or a larger stationary oxygen concentrator because they require high-flow continuous oxygen, the Inogen Tidal Assist Ventilator (TAV®) may be the solution.
-The Inogen TAV is a small advanced respiratory assist device that gives users the ability to easily control the level of respiratory assist they need.
+The Inogen TAV is a small advanced non-invasive ventilator device that gives users the ability to easily control the level of respiratory assist they need.
 Patients who still find themselves breathless after climbing stairs or taking part in a long conversation, even while on oxygen therapy, often feel frustrated that they are still experiencing breathlessness with their treatment.
 With the Inogen TAV, patients can get an extra boost of oxygen right when they need it to improve exercise endurance and reduce feelings of exertion and breathlessness.
 The Inogen TAV can even improve oxygen saturation in many patients.
 For those who have negative experiences with oxygen tanks, but must use them or certain stationary oxygen concentrators, the Inogen TAV could be the solution patients need to improve their oxygen therapy experience and uses of oxygen in daily life.

 Inogen’s Goal Is to Improve Quality of Life for Oxygen Therapy Users